billagee/blog.likewise.org/content/2013-09-17-using-curl-to-access-bugzillas-xml-rpc-api.markdown

 Hello World
 -----------
-A nice hello world example for the Bugzilla API is to query your Bugzilla server for its version, as <a href="http://pivotallabs.com/setting-up-and-troubleshooting-the-bugzilla-integration-in-tracker/">documented a while back</a> on the Pivotal Labs blog.
+A nice hello world example for the Bugzilla API is to query your Bugzilla server for its version, as <a target="_blank" href="http://pivotallabs.com/setting-up-and-troubleshooting-the-bugzilla-integration-in-tracker/">documented a while back</a> on the Pivotal Labs blog.

 This example uses Mozilla's public server at https://bugzilla.mozilla.org.